oscarvargash/biol_550_2022/week_09/README.md

 > Add the yellow flag to the right corner of your monitor ![](img/yellow.jpeg)

-To avoid the wait, we will dowload the results from a analysis previously run:
+To avoid the wait, we will dowload the results from an analysis previously ran:

 ```
 wget https://github.com/oscarvargash/biol_550_2022/raw/main/week_09/files/files2.zip